Product Design Lead Jobs in USA with Visa Sponsorship

 Where can I find Product Design Lead jobs that offer visa sponsorship?

 Migrate Mate is built specifically for international candidates and filters for roles where employers have a demonstrated history of sponsoring work visas.
 Searching there is more efficient than sifting through general job listings where sponsorship willingness is unclear.
-Filtering by visa type on Migrate Mate lets you target companies already familiar with the H-1B or O-1 process for design leadership roles.
+Filtering by visa type on Migrate Mate lets you target companies already familiar with the H-1B or O-1 visa process for design leadership roles.

 What is the prevailing wage requirement for sponsored Product Design Lead jobs?